Barapukuria 50 MW (Summit) Solar Power Plant

 Capacity

-The proposed floating power plant will be built with a capacity ranging from 40 MW to 50 MW.
+The proposed floating power plant will build up with a capacity ranging from 40 MW to 50 MW .

 Context